Jack Turban: Career

-Turban is an assistant professor of child and adolescent psychiatry and health policy at the University of California, San Francisco.
+Turban is an associate professor of child and adolescent psychiatry and health policy at the University of California, San Francisco.
 He has published studies showing that gender identity conversion therapies (attempts to make transgender people cisgender) are widespread in the US and associated with suicide attempts.
 His research has shown that access to gender-affirming medical care (puberty blockers and gender-affirming hormones) during adolescence is linked to better mental health outcomes in adulthood.
 He has also been one of the few researchers to publish on the topic of gender de-transition, including in the academic literature.

 Turban has been critical of Wall Street Journal writer Abigail Shrier's book Irreversible Damage, which alleges that a recent surge in adolescents becoming transgender is taking place, supposedly due to social contagion.
 He claimed that the book misinterpreted and omitted important scientific evidence about young people and gender identity.
 He subsequently co-authored a study arguing that gender dysphoria in children was not caused by social contagion.

 Turban has been critical of the geosocial networking application Grindr, and argued in Vox that the app may have detrimental effects on the mental health of gay men.
 He has complained that Grindr does not do enough to keep minors off of their platform, and that this may pose sexual risk to young people.
 His opinion piece for The New York Times about minors on Grindr was one of several LGBT articles that were conspicuously censored with large white boxes in The New York Times print edition in Qatar.

+In 2024, he published Free to Be: Understanding Kids & Gender Identity, a trade book from Simon & Shuster about the science, medicine, and politics of gender identity among young people.
+The book received a starred review from Publishers Weekly and positive coverage from The New York Times, NPR, USA Today, PBS NewsHour, and Kirkus.

-Turban resigned from the NCAA Committee on Competitive Safeguards and Medical Aspects of sports following the NCAA's decision to prohibit transgender women from competing in women's sports leagues, noting that the organization did not consult its medical or scientific experts prior to issuing the decision, which was viewed as a political reaction to the Trump administration.
+Turban resigned from the NCAA Committee on Competitive Safeguards and Medical Aspects of sports in 2025, following the NCAA's decision to prohibit transgender women from competing in women's sports leagues, noting that the organization did not consult its medical or scientific experts prior to issuing the decision, which was viewed as a political reaction to the Trump administration.